 Intensive preparation courses in Math, Physics and Computer Science for the highly competitive entrance exams to the Grandes Ecoles.

-I am currently optimizing the TCP/IPv6 stack on AUTOSAR compatible ECUs in order to increase speed of the IP assignment process and improve overall performances of communications over IP inside trucks.
-I have implemented the V2GTP (Vehicle To Grid Transport Protocol) using C#.
-I am also creating a (V2G) test bench in which I am developing a python SSL Server running on a raspberry Pi and a C# SSL Client running on a laptop to simulate and monitor exchanges done between an electric vehicle, the power network and a charging point.
+Optimization of the TCP/IPv6 stack on AUTOSAR compatible ECUs in order to increase speed of the IP assignment process and improve overall performances of communications over IP inside trucks.
+Implementation of the V2GTP (Vehicle To Grid Transport Protocol) using C# as well as creation of a (V2G) test bench for which I coded a SSL Python Server running on a Raspberry Pi and a C# SSL Client running on a laptop to simulate and monitor exchanges done between an electric vehicle, the power network and a charging point.
 Implementation as well of the SOME/IP protocol in Python using a Raspberry Pi.

-I am working a lot with international teams in India and Sweden especially.
+I had to work a lot with international teams in India and Sweden especially.

 Entry-level work as part of the requirement of the Supelec schooling.

-I have translated technical documentation (MSDN) for Microsoft from English to French.
+I translated technical documentation (MSDN) for Microsoft from English to French.

 Developer • September 2013 - July 2015

-I have developed for the Junior Enterprise's clients websites (in HTML, CSS, PHP) and a C# software.
+I developed for the Junior Enterprise's clients websites (in HTML, CSS, PHP) and a C# software.

 The Supelec's Junior Enterprise has been awarded the best French Junior Enterprise award twice in the last three years